404notphil/PAWKIT/README.md

 These repetitions are called "Round Robins" in the audio sample industry, and I recorded up to 10 of them for each velocity layer.
-When a user triggers the exact same zone multiple times in a row, programming logic chooses any RoundRobin, excluding the last one played, and submits its choice to the Player service.
+When a user triggers the exact same zone multiple times in a row, programming logic chooses any round robin from those available, excluding the last one played, and submits its choice to the Player service.
 The reason that RoundRobins are used is to avoid the dreaded "machine gun effect" that happens in virtual instruments of lower quality.